cswirl/TradingTools/README.md

   - Create trade prospects or watch list

 + Trade Challenges
-  - This functionality may help  a trader re-frame his trading goal.
+  - This functionality may help  a trader re-frame his trading goal
-  - The user can create Trade Challenges which is a group of trades arranged in a sequential order with a couple of rules: only 1 active trade is allowed and a maximum trade limit.
+  - The user can create Trade Challenges which is a group of trades arranged in a sequential order with a couple of rules: only 1 active trade is allowed and a maximum trade limit
-  - It has a calendar control marking the dates of entry of each trades.
+  - It has a calendar control marking the dates of entry of each trades
+  - Provides insight report to help trader identify winning trade strategy

 ## Installation
 The application was published using ClickOnce.